koalalorenzo/blog/content/posts/202308/index.md

 to another node, re build the underlying OS image, without worring about SystemD and various configurations.

-For example, I wrote this Ansible playbook that allows me to reboot machines on demand without causing downtime.
+For example, I wrote [this Ansible playbook][8] that allows me to reboot machines on demand without causing downtime.
 It basically runs this comad to migrate the workload somewhere else: